The 9+ Best Recommended Books for Consultants

 If top CEOs read on average one book a week and consultancy firms welcome their rookies with books to read, it must be for a good reason right?

-But the number of resources available is huge and as time management is a vital skill for a consultant, we did the research for you.
+But the number of digital resources available is huge and as time management is a vital skill for a consultant, we did the research for you.

 Time to build (or level-up) your consulting game!